ahleongzc/MeetingOptimiser/README.md

 # MeetingOptimiser

-This is a project that aims to use OpenAI to summarise a meeting's transcript
+This is a project that uses SFSpeechRecogniser to transcibe spoken contributions during a meeting